Denis Alibec

-Denis Alibec (Dobrujan Tatar: Deñíz Alibek; born 5 January 1991) is a Romanian professional footballer who plays as a forward for Liga I club FCSB and the Romania national team.
+Denis Alibec (born 5 January 1991) is a Romanian professional footballer who plays as a forward for Liga I club Farul Constanța.

 Alibec began his senior career at Farul Constanța, and at age 18 was signed by Italian club Inter Milan.
 He only made two Serie A appearances and was loaned out several times, before being brought back to Romania by Astra Giurgiu.
 He became a regular starter and goalscorer with the latter, and also aided it in winning its first national title in the 2015–16 season.
 This inspired a move to his former youth team FCSB in 2017, but Alibec transferred back to Astra after only one and a half years.
 Since 2020, in addition to Romania he has had brief stints in Turkey, Greece, and Qatar.

 Internationally, Alibec featured for Romania at under-17, under-19, and under-21 levels, prior to earning his full debut in a 3–0 win over the Faroe Islands in October 2015.
 He represented the country in two UEFA European Championships, in 2016 and 2024.